Making sure money doesn’t get in the middle of your relationship.

 The information below can help you understand how to overcome some of the most common types of financial infidelity that couples face.
 If you’re facing challenges with debt –whether it’s together or as a couple –we can help.
-Call Consolidated Credit today at or complete an online application to request a free, confidential debt evaluation with a certified credit counselor.
+Call Consolidated Credit today at to request a free, confidential debt evaluation with a certified credit counselor.

 What is financial infidelity?

 Financial infidelity is what happens when one partner in a relationship is less than honest about their finances with the other person.
 This can happen when you hide accounts or credit card charges you make, take out hidden assets in your own name, or attempt to keep important financial issues from your partner.

 This kind of dishonesty doubly risky to the strength and stability of your relationship, because not only do you have to deal with the lack of honesty between partners, you also have to deal with any financial fallout that may come from what was being hidden.
 Debt and budget problems on top of dishonesty in your relationship just adds to the stress and feelings of betrayal.